All Products

 Parallel(table <# of workers> [soft|hard])

-Specifies or prohibits the parallel execution of the specified tables.
-The <worker#> parameter specifies the number of working programs that are required.
-The value 0 specifies that parallel execution is prohibited.
+Specifies or prohibits the parallel execution of the specified tables. <worker#> is the number of parallel workers that you want to use.
+If you set this parameter to 0, parallel execution is prohibited.

 If you set the third parameter to soft, only the value of the max_parallel_workers_per_gather parameter is changed and the other parameters are specified by the optimizer.
 If you set the third parameter to hard, the values of all related parameters are changed.
 The default value of the third parameter is soft.